ArtemisEntrei/Snake-Game/README.md

 - CLI - Command Line interface.

  * How to run game *
- - Download the source code and run it in th terminal using python.
+ - Download the source code and run it in the terminal using python.
  - Copy and Paste the source code into a file and running it in terminal (also works)

 * Extra Details *